suntar/tcl-device/Readme.md

 ```

 Note that library itself does not know anything about commands used by certain
-devices, it just provides connection.
+device, it just provides connection.
 For the next layer see DeviceRole library.

 Library provides IO locking (one device can be used by a few programs or
 by severel threads in one program without collisions) and optional